TritonDataCenter/rfd/rfd/0119/README.md

 MACs (VL2 addresses), and the VL2 addresses to underlay addresses (UL3).
 This information gets cached in the kernel for future packets.

-To expand this to include attached fabric networks, we will use a special MAC address to determine whether we need to inspect the destination IP address (which we can then use to find the UL3 information), how we need to rewrite the VL2 information, and what VLAN identifier to use for the destination fabric.
-This includes the source MAC address to match the special MAC address being used on the destination fabric network.
+To expand this to include attached fabric networks, we will use a designated MAC address to determine whether we need to inspect the destination IP address (which we can then use to find the UL3 information), how we need to rewrite the VL2 information, and what VLAN identifier to use for the destination fabric.
+This includes the source MAC address to match the designated MAC address being used on the destination fabric network.
 This MAC address is assigned to the `"overlay_router"` IP address mentioned earlier.

 To help the SVP plugin, we will pass additional arguments to `create-overlay` (which currently come from booter):